 How is the NDIS rollout progressing?

 The NDIS has seen more than its fair share of issues, but like any new scheme, there was always going to be a few hiccups.
-In fact, the NDIS has been compared to an aeroplane that has started flying, before it has been fully built!
+In fact, it has been compared to an aeroplane that has started flying, before it has been fully built!

-The NDIS enjoys bipartisan political support, and individuals and their families, service providers and the general community are fully supporting its introduction.
+The scheme enjoys bipartisan political support, and individuals and their families, service providers and the general community are fully supporting its introduction.

 The NDIS is rolling out across Australia right now.
 As at April 2018, there are about 160,000 Australians who have now joined the NDIS.
 Each week, approximately 3,000 people join the NDIS.